 - Parse also includes certain kinds of service limitations.
-It’s unable to support streaming.
+It is unable to support streaming.

 Firebase is another popular option for Android app backend.
-It makes your app superfast, even without the requirement of managing infrastructure.
-It is in fact a well-managed platform that offers features such as authentication services, data synchronization, file storage, messaging and a lot more.
-Firebase lets a mobile app development company create or prototype mobile backend services, with a quite efficiency.
+It makes your app super fast, even without the requirement of managing infrastructure.
+It is a well-managed platform that offers features such as authentication services, data synchronization, file storage, messaging, and a lot more.
+Firebase lets a mobile app development company create or prototype mobile backend services, with quite an efficiency.

-- Firebase is a highly advanced and powerful hosted BaaS.
+- Firebase is a highly advanced and powerful hosted back-end service.

-- Angularfire makes it possible of 3-way data binding.
+- Angular fire makes it possible for 3-way data binding.

-- It doesn’t require any server infrastructure to power up application with data.
+- It doesn’t require any server infrastructure to power up the application with data.

 - It includes a massive size potential.

-- It comes with query limitation and indexing limitation.
+- It comes with query and indexing limitations.